pain-au-choco/sql/README.md

 # sql
-This is a collection of SQL questions and problems sourced from popular coding platforms LeetCode and HackerRank that I have solved.
+This is a collection of SQL questions and problems sourced from LeetCode and HackerRank that I have solved.
 Thanks for visiting :smile: